containerd/accelerated-container-image/README.md

 * **High Reliability**

     Overlaybd outputs virtual block devices through iSCSI protocol, which is widely used and supported in most operation systems.
-Overlaybd backstore can recover from failures or crashes.
+Overlaybd backstore can recover from failures or crashes, which is difficult for FUSE-based image formats.

 * **Native Support for Writable**